liambf1351/artemis-secure-software-report/README.md

-# artemis-secure-software-report
-Artemis Financial vulnerability assessment and secure software development report demonstrating secure coding practices.
 # CS 305 – Software Security Portfolio

 ## Artifact Submitted
-For this course, I have submitted my completed **Artemis Financial [Vulnerability Assessment Report / Practices for Secure Software Report]**.
+For this course, I chose to include my **Artemis Financial Practices for Secure Software Report** as the artifact for my portfolio.
+This project shows how I applied secure coding practices, implemented encryption, set up secure communications, and tested the application for vulnerabilities.
-This document demonstrates my ability to identify software vulnerabilities and apply secure coding practices in a real-world scenario.

 ---

 ## Reflection

 **Client and Requirements**
-Artemis Financial is a financial services company that develops individualized financial plans for its clients, including savings, insurance, investments, and retirement planning.
-The company wanted to modernize its web application and ensure that sensitive financial data remained secure.
-My task was to assess vulnerabilities and recommend secure coding practices to strengthen their systems.
+Artemis Financial is a financial services company that builds personalized plans for clients covering savings, investments, insurance, and retirement.
+As part of their modernization, they needed stronger security in their web application to protect sensitive financial data.
+My role was to implement secure software practices, verify functionality, and document the results.

 **What I Did Well**
-I was thorough in identifying vulnerabilities through both manual code review and dependency analysis.
-I also provided clear mitigation strategies that followed industry best practices.
-Secure coding is essential because it protects client data, prevents costly breaches, and builds customer trust.
-Software security directly contributes to a company’s long-term stability and reputation.
+I implemented a SHA-256 hashing algorithm, configured SSL/TLS certificates, and enforced secure HTTPS communication.
+I also ran the OWASP Dependency-Check tool to identify vulnerable third-party libraries.
+Secure coding matters because it prevents data breaches, protects client trust, and reduces business risk.

 **Challenges and Helpful Aspects**
-The most challenging part was analyzing third-party dependencies, since these often introduce hidden risks.
-This was also one of the most valuable parts of the project, as it gave me experience with tools like the **OWASP Dependency-Check Maven Plugin**, which I can use in future assessments.
+One of the harder parts was configuring the TLS certificate correctly and making sure the application served traffic securely.
+This was also one of the most helpful learning opportunities because I gained hands-on experience with encryption and certificates.

 **Increasing Layers of Security**
-I applied multiple security layers, including strong input validation, secure encryption practices, and principle of least privilege.
-In the future, I would continue to use a combination of SAST (static analysis), DAST (dynamic testing), and penetration testing to assess vulnerabilities and decide on appropriate mitigation techniques.
+Security was strengthened through multiple layers, including strong cryptography, encrypted communication, dependency scanning, and careful filtering of false positives in vulnerability reports.
+In the future, I would also use automated security testing tools and penetration testing to expand coverage.

 **Ensuring Functionality and Security**
-After refactoring the code, I ran functional tests to ensure the application behaved as expected and did not break features.
-I also re-scanned the application for vulnerabilities to confirm that no new security issues were introduced.
+After refactoring, I tested the application to confirm that everything worked as expected.
+The `/hash` endpoint produced the correct checksum, the HTTPS connection worked with the new certificate, and the dependency scans confirmed that vulnerabilities had been addressed.

 **Resources and Tools**
-Key resources included:
+- SHA-256 for secure hashing
+- Java keytool for SSL/TLS certificate generation
-- OWASP Dependency-Check plugin
+- OWASP Dependency-Check Maven plugin
-- Oracle Java Secure Coding Guidelines
+- Oracle Java Secure Coding Guidelines and OWASP best practices
-- *Iron-Clad Java: Building Secure Web Applications* (course text)
-These reinforced best practices such as input validation, secure cryptography, and least privilege.

 **What to Show Employers**
-This project demonstrates my ability to:
+This artifact highlights my ability to:
-- Conduct a professional vulnerability assessment
-- Apply secure coding practices in Java-based applications
+- Implement secure coding techniques
-- Use industry tools and frameworks to identify and mitigate risks
+- Configure and deploy TLS for secure client-server communication
+- Run vulnerability scans on external dependencies
-- Document findings in a clear, professional way
+- Document the process and results in a professional format

-This artifact serves as evidence of my growing expertise in secure software development and would be a strong example to present to future employers.
+It demonstrates both my technical skills and my understanding of industry best practices for secure software development.

 ---

 ## Repository Contents
-- `Project1-Artemis-Vulnerability-Assessment.pdf`
 - `Project2-Artemis-Secure-Software-Report.pdf`
 - `README.md`

 ---

 ## Author
-**Liam Farrell**
+Liam Farrell
 Computer Science, SNHU